 Andre James played right tackle next to Kolton Miller in 2017.
 He moved to left tackle in 2018 and did well versus Cincinnati.
 I like him as a third round talent despite what most experts say.

-Dallas gets a defensive tackle here.
+Detroit gets a defensive tackle here.
 The 6-3 319 lb Dontavius Russell had a good week during the 2019 Senior Bowl.
 He didn't have the best regular season, but he outperformed Greg Gaines in Mobile, and looks like a future starter.

 Baltimroe needs another 3-4 middle linebacker.
 Otara Alaka showed better athleticism on tape then Khalil Hodge.
 The media is hyping him up to be a day 2 pick based on his athleticsm alone.
 He's better then Kamalai Correa, however he's someone who feels like a boom or bust prospect despite his upside.